 NACLC is the national peak for community legal centres in Australia.
 All members of state peaks are also members of the national association.
-NACLC provides important member services including brokering the national Public Indemnity Insurance Scheme (PII), managing the national CLASS data base for collecting service data, managing and implementing the National Accreditation Scheme and convening an annual national conference.
+NACLC provides important member services including managing the national Community Legal Sector Insurance Scheme, managing the national CLASS data base for collecting service data, managing and implementing the National Accreditation Scheme and convening an annual national conference.
 For more information, click here.

 NSW Legal Assistance Sector

 Community legal centres are part of the legal assistance sector in NSW which also includes the Legal Aid Commission and Aboriginal Legal Services.

 Legal Aid NSW is a government funded statutory body providing legal services, traditionally in criminal law, but increasingly in civil and family law.
 Find out more information about Legal Aid NSW, here